FTChinese/subscription-api/_doc/stripe_subscription.md

 GET /stripe/subs/{id}/latest-invoice/any-coupon
 ```

 Response is a `CouponRedeemed` object.
-It always returned the same data structure with all fields set to zero values if not found.
+It always returns the same data structure with all fields set to zero values if not found.

 ```json
 {